ZHAN-ZHA/BlueNuclei/README.md

 Mac: double-click `BlueNuclei.app`

+(On Mac, if a message pops up saying "BlueNuclei not opened: Apple can't verify BlueNuclei is free of malware...": click `Done` - go to `System Settings` on your Mac - go to `Privacy & Security` - scroll down to `"BlueNuclei" was blocked to protect your Mac` - click `Open Anyway`)

 After a brief initialization, BlueNuclei launches automatically in your default web browser.
 <p align="center">
   <img src="assets/ui.jpg" alt="BlueNuclei UI" width="800">